joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/geolocation/detecting-geolocation-changes.md

 The actual time between geolocation updates may be greater or lesser than this value.
 Any change in the update interval affects all registered listeners.
-If you don’t call the `setRequestedUpdateInterval()` method, the application receives updates based on the device's default interval.
+If you don't call the `setRequestedUpdateInterval()` method, the application receives updates based on the device's default interval.

 The user can prevent an application from accessing geolocation data.
 For